Immanuel School – Aiken, South Carolina

 South Carolina | SC Picture Project | Aiken County Photos | Immanuel School

 The Immanuel School in Aiken was founded in 1881 by a missionary from the African American Presbyterian Missions for Freedom.
 The missionary, the Reverend W. R. Coles, felt called to open a school to help former slaves successfully adapt to their freedom.
 The school began in a six-room rented house.
 By 1882, the former slaves had donated funds towards purchasing property for the school, and in 1889 the Immanuel School structure was built.

 The Immanuel School building also was used as a church and included a dormitory for students who otherwise would have to travel for their education.
 The school closed in 1909 after the resignation of Coles but reopened two years later under the Reverend James Jackson.
 Reverend Jackson renamed it the Andrew Robertson Institute, though locals referred to it as the Jackson School.

 St. Gerard closed its doors in 1964, and the building was occupied by several owners, including the Salvation Army and an auto parts store.
 Finally in 2004 by private citizens purchased the building for the sake of preservation.
 It now houses the Center for African American History, Arts, and Culture.

-The Immanuel School is listed in the National Register, which notes the following:
+The Immanuel School is listed in the National Register: